zhang-lilin/zhang-lilin.github.io/_pages/about.md

 # Educations

 [//]: # (- *2024 - now*, Doctor of Engineering, Sichuan University. )
-- *2021 - 2024*, Master of Engineering from Sichuan University.
+- *2021 - 2024*, Master of Engineering, Sichuan University.
-- *2017 - 2021*, Bachelor of Management from Zhongnan University of Economics and Law.
+- *2017 - 2021*, Bachelor of Management, Zhongnan University of Economics and Law.